Tuesday, December 25th, 2012

 So I located athat silver '98 for $8,995 on Craigslist and headed to Santa Monica to see what was what.

-Uncharacteristically sparing you the details without even requiring you to trigger a function, I'll just say that this 110,000-mile car was basically destroyed.
+Uncharacteristically sparing you the details, I'll just say that this 110,000-mile car was basically destroyed.
 No reasonable person would have bought it.
 That was apparent from when I first sat down—the cabin reeked of previous-owner neglect.

 But I did glean two important facts from the test drive: